Savoring a bar or bonbon of chocolate with salt can be a unique experience for most palates not used to this exotic combination.

 To his classic milk chocolate he added this famous flavor enhancer that he fused with crunchy caramel, resulting in an explosion sensation in the mouth. and to chocolate Negro also added almonds and sea salt.

-The Spanish brand of chocolate Value it has a 100-gram tablet with caramel and sea salt; and the well-known Swiss chocolates Milka They have a presentation of 100 grams of dark chocolate with caramel and sea salt.
+The Spanish brand of chocolate Market it has a 100-gram tablet with caramel and sea salt; and the well-known Swiss chocolates Milka They have a presentation of 100 grams of dark chocolate with caramel and sea salt.

 And in the south of the American continent, for example, the Argentine chocolate brand Armanini Chocolatier has dark chocolate (70% cocoa) with sea salt from Patagonia in its line of bars.